 - Water – ideally filtered (fluoride and chlorine are not great for kefir grains).

 - Sugar – I have used demerara – brown sugar apparently has more minerals in it and the grains need minerals.
-Don’t use honey as it has anti-microbial qualities which affect the grains negatively.

 I am not obsessing about the cleanliness of utensils.
 I either hand wash them in hot water or wash them in the dish washer.